Education support

 Invesco internship programs

-Our various internships help develop investment skills among high school and university students by giving them the opportunity to network with executives and participate in projects at Invesco that relate to topics like climate risk scenario analysis, portfolio modeling, accounting and financial planning and analysis.
-We provide an annual summer internship program as well as internships through organizations that reach racially and gender diverse students including Girls Who Invest, Kickstart and Christo Rey Jesuit High Schools in Atlanta, Dallas, Houston and New York.
+Our internships help develop investment skills among high school and university students.
+Our interns have the opportunity to participate in impactful, real-world projects on topics such as climate risk scenario analysis and portfolio modeling.
+We provide an annual summer internship program, and we also run internships through partner organizations to help us target a more diverse candidate pool.
+These include Girls Who Invest, Investment 20/20 and Cristo Rey Jesuit High Schools in Atlanta, Dallas, Houston and New York.

 Cambridge Judge Business School

-Invesco is in the fifth year of a 10-year collaboration with Cambridge Judge Business School (CJBS).
-Through this relationship, we support research activities in long-term asset management, alternative finance and data-analytics—all while Invesco’s clients benefit from access to cutting-edge insights and research from a globally renowned business school.
+Invesco completed the sixth year of a 10-year collaboration with Cambridge Judge Business School (CJBS) in 2022.
+Through this relationship, we support research activities in long-term asset management, alternative finance and data analytics—all while Invesco’s clients benefit from access to cutting-edge insights and research from this globally renowned business school.

-In collaboration with CJBS, we developed Game Changers, a video series that brings together thought leaders from around the globe to shed new light on how rapid innovation and disruption is radically reshaping our planet, our lives and our investment decisions.
+In collaboration with CJBS, we developed Game Changers, a video series that brings together thought leaders from around the globe to shed new light on how rapid innovation and disruption are increasingly transforming economic and financial activity at the global, national, firm and household levels.
+Highlights of our partnership in 2022 include:

-- Seven global consulting projects supported, providing opportunities for 36 MBA and MFin students.
+• Eight global consulting research projects supported, providing opportunities for 40 MBA and MFin students.

-- Numerous collaborations relating to climate risk, sustainable investing and environmental, social and governance (ESG) investing initiatives.
+• Numerous collaborations relating to climate risk, sustainable investing and ESG investing initiatives.

 Georgia Institute of Technology